Table of contents: Riparian Water Rights: A Guide for California Property Owners

 About Us

-The Law Office of Jennifer F. Novak provides strategic environmental law representation for property owners and businesses.
-We specialize in environmental litigation and regulatory compliance, focusing on soil and groundwater remediation, Clean Water Act citizen suits, and Water Board orders (Sections 13304 & 13267).
-We protect your interests by navigating complex regulations and ensuring fair enforcement.
+The Law Office of Jennifer F. Novak helps property owners and businesses navigate environmental challenges with clarity and confidence.
+We focus on environmental litigation and regulatory compliance, including soil and groundwater cleanup, Clean Water Act citizen suits, and Water Board orders under Sections 13304 and 13267.
+Our goal is straightforward: to guide you through complex requirements, protect your interests, and advocate for fair, practical outcomes.